Learning Activity: World AIDS Day

-(CNN Student News) -- Students will learn about the history of the AIDS pandemic and the status of AIDS in the United States.
+(CNN Student News) -- Your students will learn about the history of the AIDS pandemic and the status of AIDS in the United States.
 Students will create ways to inform various demographic groups in the U.S. about the risk of HIV/AIDS.

-Then, assign each student group one of the following U.S. demographic groups that are at risk for contracting HIV: teens, Hispanics, African-Americans, women, health care professionals, drug users and homosexuals.
-Challenge student groups to act as CDC AIDS awareness committees for your state, and to devise strategies for informing their assigned demographic groups about the risk of contracting HIV/AIDS.
-Direct each group to identify and research some of the problems that are associated with the prevention and treatment of HIV in its demographic.
+Then, assign each group one of the following U.S. demographic groups at risk for contracting HIV: teens, Hispanics, African-Americans, women, health care professionals, drug users or homosexuals.
+Challenge student groups to act as CDC AIDS awareness committees for your state and to devise strategies for informing their assigned demographic groups about the risk of contracting HIV/AIDS.
+Direct each group to identify and research some of the problems associated with the prevention and treatment of HIV in this demographic.
 Then, ask each group to brainstorm a list of practical strategies aimed at stopping the AIDS epidemic in its assigned demographic group.
 Using the information gathered, instruct each group to create informational materials that it thinks would best target and inform its assigned demographic.

 As groups present their HIV/AIDS information, ask them to discuss their choice of format, language used and information emphasized in their materials.
 Ask students to compare the similarities and differences in the student-created materials.
 Ask: Which materials do you think are best suited for each of the groups?

 Standard 1: Knows the availability and effective use of health services, products, and information

 Level III (Grade 6-8)